Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Encrypting the Payload

-The encryption of the payload of the SRT DATA packet is done with AES-CTR
+The encryption of the payload of the SRT data packet is done with AES-CTR

 ~~~~~~~~~~~
 EncryptedPayload = AES_CTR_Encrypt(SEK, IV, UnencryptedPayload)